Energy Efficiency | October 1, 2024

 • HEPA filters

-Biotech facilities must avoid contamination of both the exterior environment (toxic waste) and the product being manufactured (pharmaceutical drugs that require clean rooms for production).
+These facilities must avoid contamination of the exterior environment (toxic waste) and the manufactured products (pharmaceutical drugs that require clean rooms for production).

 Energy use in the pharmaceutical industry

-It’s been general knowledge for years that energy consumption continues to rise and HVAC energy use composes a large portion of that consumption.
+For years, it's been general knowledge that energy consumption continues to rise, and HVAC energy use composes a large portion of that consumption.

-Less common is knowing how to tackle this challenge, especially in an industry like pharmaceutical manufacturing where environments are especially sensitive and prone to running more redundancy than needed based on the fear of risk rather than actual data.
+Less common is knowing how to tackle this challenge, especially in an industry like pharmaceutical manufacturing, where environments are susceptible to running more redundancy than needed based on the fear of risk rather than actual data.

 How to save energy in mechanical systems and HVAC in pharma